openmrs/openmrs-esm-core/docs/main/creating_a_microfrontend.md

     pages: [
       {
         // load (required): tells the app shell how to load the
-        //   microfrontend content
+        //   frontend module content
         load: getAsyncLifecycle(() => import('./hello'), options),
         // route (required): a string, RegEx, function, or array of any of the
         //   above, which will be used to determine when to load the
-        //   microfrontend content.
+        //   frontend module content.
 It will be matched against the URL path.
         route: 'hello',
         // `online`, `offline`, and `resources` are described in the offline
         //   support documentation.
 All are optional.